UTFCast Pro User Manual

 ??.*; ???.*

-UTFCast Professional supports the ECMA Script (ECMA-262) regular expression.
-For the full specification of the ECMA Script standard, please refer to EMCA website or download the specification document from http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf.
+UTFCast Pro supports the ECMA Script (ECMA-262) regular expression format.
+For more information on the ECMA Script standard, please visit the ECMA website or download the specification document from http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf.

 \d+\.txt

-UTFCast Professional works well with default settings in most cases.
-However, you may experience performance difference when converting large-sized files or a plenty of small-sized files.
-The settings allows you to fine tune the converter parameters for your specification and maximize its performance on your system.
-It also allows you to change the default behaviors when executing the Instant Conversion, and the default parameters on the Custom Conversion dialog.
+In most cases, UTFCast Pro works effectively with its default settings.
+However, for large-sized files or when converting a large number of small-sized files, you may experience varying performance.
+The settings options allow you to optimize the converter parameters for your specific needs and enhance its performance on your system.
+Additionally, the settings options let you modify the default behaviors during Instant Conversion and the default parameters on the Custom Conversion dialog.

-Changing the below settings affects the behavior of Instant Conversion and the default settings of Custom Conversion.
+Changes to the following settings will affect the behavior of both the Instant Conversion and the default settings of the Custom Conversion.

-If you would like Instant Conversion to write BOM to outputed files, you should set this setting on.
-It can also affect the BOM setting in Custom Convert function.
+If you want Instant Conversion to include a BOM (Byte Order Mark) in the outputted files, set this setting to "On."
+This setting can also affect the BOM setting in the Custom Conversion function.

-Specify output encoding for Instant Conversion, In-place Conversion and the default setting for Custom Conversion.
+Specify the encoding for Instant Conversion, In-Place Conversion, and the default setting for Custom Conversion.

-Specify return type for Instant Conversion, In-place Conversion and the default setting for Custom Conversion.
+Specify the return type for Instant Conversion, In-Place Conversion, and the default setting for Custom Conversion.

-A chunk is a series of memory space that UTFCast uses to hold the content of a file.
-Using a smaller chunk size results in more hard disk Input/Output operations of a file, but a faster processing speed of memory operation and fewer memory usage.
-A larger chunk size results in the opposite effect.
-But if to use a very large chunk to process a small file, it can waste time to allocate unnecessary memory space.
-If you always need to convert large files, it is better to increase the Chuck Size.
-For example, if you need to convert 1000 files x 10MB/each, you can set the Chunk Size to its maximum size because it will obviously reduce hard disk IO operation and increase performance.
+A chunk is a series of memory spaces that UTFCast uses to store the contents of a file.
+Using a smaller chunk size results in more hard disk input/output operations for a file, but it leads to faster processing speed for memory operations and less memory usage.
+On the other hand, a larger chunk size results in the opposite effect.
+However, if you use a very large chunk to process a small file, it can waste time allocating unnecessary memory space.
+If you need to convert large files frequently, it is advisable to increase the chunk size.
+For example, if you need to convert 1000 files, each 10MB in size, you can set the chunk size to its maximum value, which will reduce hard disk input/output operations and increase performance.

 See the section: GB18030 Support